 A Vermont youth deer hunting tag is valid for one deer on youth deer hunting weekend in accordance with the rules of the Fish & Wildlife Board announced annually.

-The amount of a fine will be doubled for a violation on Youth Deer Hunting Weekend, and the fine shall be assessed against the licensed adult who is accompanying the youth and who has the youth hunter in his or her charge.
+The amount of a fine will be doubled for a violation on Youth Deer Hunting Weekend, and the fine shall be assessed against the licensed adult who has the youth hunter in his or her charge.

-LIMIT: One legal buck with at least one antler having two or more points may be taken anywhere in the state.
-A person shall not take more than three white-tailed deer in a year, only two of which may be legal bucks.
+Limit: One legal buck with at least one antler having two or more points may be taken anywhere in the state.
+A person shall not take more than three white-tailed deer in a year in all deer hunting seasons, only two of which may be legal bucks.

 Licenses: Muzzleloader license and hunting license required.